CodePath-Team-5/SCHOOL-Q-A/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User can login
-* User can login/ register account
+* User can register account
 * User can search question
-* User can add new question
+* User can post new question
 * User can answer question
+* User can have their own profile: User can see their own posts

 **Optional Nice-to-have Stories**
+* User can view how many answers did a user answered - Checking creditability of other users...
+* User  register account with their school email - Identify users
+* User can modify their profile
+* User can visit other user's profile
+* User can upvote a post
 * User delete/ Mark 'completed' post
 * When user post a question, check if question is already in the database and suggest to direct user to the current post instead
 * Camera/Photo Libary feature - add photo along with question